Get 80% off your plan for your first 3 months*

 Types of business proposals

-Business proposals fall into two main categories:
+Business proposals fall into two main categories based on how they're initiated:

 • Solicited proposals: Requested by potential clients through a request for proposal (RFP).
 You'll have clear criteria and detailed client information, making these easier to write and more likely to succeed.